 WACU- WAndering CUltures

-The overall objective of the project is to empower migrants through the knowledge of Italian and European cultural heritage in order to enhance their knowledge and overcome social barriers to integration.
-Our second objective is to raise awareness in the Roman community on the necessity to integrate immigrants in the urban context, while connecting participants that can then become advocates of social inclusion.
+The overall objective of the project was to empower migrants through the knowledge of Italian and European cultural heritage in order to enhance their knowledge and overcome social barriers to integration.
+Our second objective was to raise awareness in the Roman community on the necessity to integrate immigrants in the urban context, while connecting participants that can then become advocates of social inclusion.
 By organizing joint activities, visits and walks, Shapers and migrants discovered more about Rome and about each other’s culture, in what is a true cultural exchange and integration process for many migrants who otherwise never interact with locals.
 What we did with Wandering cultures was create cultural, artistic and literary itineraries across Rome involving young Italians and refugees leveraging on what only Rome can offer, namely its amazing cultural and artistic heritage.

 The Global Shapers Rome Hub organized 19 excursions over a 15-month period.
 The excursions were usually organized on Saturdays and lasted around half a day.
 The activities were open to Italians and migrants, and free of charge for all participants.
 The ratio usually was around 5 migrants per each Italian.
 Activities were very diverse.
 They included: a visit to the Italian Senate, to the Castelporziano Presidential Estate and to several neighborhoods of Rome; excursions to Monte Mario, Monte Tuscolo and the beach; excursions to the Stadio Olimpico for international rugby matches and a Serie A football match.